pblazh/tabula/doc/functions.md

-# CSVSS Functions Reference
+# Tabula Functions Reference

-CSVSS provides a comprehensive set of built-in functions for data manipulation and calculations.
+Tabula provides a comprehensive set of built-in functions for data manipulation and calculations.

 ## Numeric Functions